cs01/gdbgui/docs/installation.md

 python3 -m userpath append ~/.local/bin
 ```

+Restart/re-source your console to make sure the userpath is up to date.

-Then install gdbgui with pipx:
+Then, install gdbgui with pipx:

 ```
 pipx install gdbgui